rediacc/www/src/content/docs/en/cli/api-reference/update.md

 - User must be authenticated to perform this operation
 - User must be a member of the team being renamed
-- Current team name must exist in the company
+- Current team name must exist in the organization
-- New team name must be unique within the company
+- New team name must be unique within the organization
 - New name must be between 1 and 50 characters
 - New name cannot be empty or only whitespace
 - Team memberships and permissions are preserved